 Barry McBee began his role as vice chancellor for governmental relations in the University of Texas System in June 2006.
 He was named vice chancellor and chief governmental relations officer in 2010, when oversight of the UT System’s federal office in Washington, D.C. was added to his responsibilities.

-Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under the Texas Attorney General.
-He was appointed to the post by Texas Attorney General Greg Abbott.
+Prior to joining the UT System, he was first assistant attorney general, the agency's chief administrator under Texas Attorney General Greg Abbott.

 McBee served as chief of staff for Rick Perry in both the Governor's and the Lt.
 Governor's offices.
 He also served as deputy commissioner of agriculture and was appointed by then-Governor George W. Bush to the Texas Natural Resource Conservation Commission, where he served as chairman.